SynDaverCO/symple-slicer/src-app/config/profiles/README.md

 The contents of each TOML file section are keys and values, separated by an equal sign.
 The text after the pound sign is a comment.
-In the following examples, we use the comment to show you the URL of the corresponding profile file.
+In the following examples, we use the comment to show you the default URL for the corresponding profile file.
 Example:

 ```
-[machine_manufacturer]
+[machine_manufacturers]
 syndaver  = "SynDaver"
 ultimaker = "Ultimaker"